awsdocs/aws-doc-sdk-examples/ruby/example_code/ses/README.md

 ## Purpose

-This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Simple Email Service (SES).
+This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Simple Email Service (Amazon SES).

 ## Code examples
 This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) Amazon SES examples: